THE BUHLER CONCERT

 Timothy & Nikki Chooi: Tangos & Tempests

 The concert world loves its prizefighters, and with the Chooi brothers we have two soloists on their way to heavyweight status.
-The toast of the music press, they are both winners of scores of international prizes and tag team here to perform a Spanish & Latin-American-centric program.
+The toast of the music press, they are both winners of scores of international prizes and tag team here to perform a South-American centric program.
 Please note: tickets purchased on this page are for the evening concert (1-hour matinee here).

-Then we’ll hear the duelling European piece practically required of any concert featuring two violin virtuosos: Bach’s Double Violin Concerto.
-This popular work, known simply as the “Bach Double,’ is an exquisite example of Bach’s late Baroque writing—thanks to Django Reinhardt’s stylings, its gypsy jazz version may be best known to general audiences.
+First up: a duelling European piece practically required of any concert featuring two violin virtuosos: Bach’s Double Violin Concerto.
+This popular work, known simply as the “Bach Double,” is an exquisite example of Bach’s late Baroque writing—thanks to Django Reinhardt’s stylings, its gypsy jazz version may be best known to general audiences.

-After that the Chooi brothers re-enter the spotlight by performing the stormy Four Seasons of Buenos Aires, by the “King of Tango” Astor Piazzolla.
+For our concert’s finale, the Chooi brothers re-enter the spotlight by performing the stormy Four Seasons of Buenos Aires, a folk-classical masterpiece by the “King of Tango” Astor Piazzolla.
 A thunderous start to our 2019/20 season!

 THE CHOOI BROTHERS